 All the above-mentioned symptoms are symptoms of prostate cancer or benign prostatic hyperplasia.
 Secondly,

 these symptoms could also be due to any kind of urinary infection.
 Your physician will conduct special tests to rule out other causes.
-So, it’s important not ignore the symptoms you feel or experience.
+It is important not to ignore the symptoms you experience.

 Yellowish Skin Discoloration: Cancer Symptoms